Candler School of Theology: Cannon Chapel

-Cannon Chapel, named for William R. Cannon, who was dean of Candler School of Theology and later a bishop of the United Methodist Church, was designed by internationally acclaimed architect Paul Rudolph, son of one of Candler School of Theology's first graduates.
-Ground was broken for the chapel on August 30, 1979, by President Jimmy Carter.
-The building was consecrated on September 30, 1981.

-The building houses the office of the Dean of the Chapel, Candler School of Theology's Office of Worship, a large chapel, meeting space, and academic classrooms.
-Weekly services including Catholic mass and University Worship take place in this building.
+Cannon Chapel is named for William R. Cannon.

 Swanson Art at Candler

 Candler School of Theology holds an extensive collection of the work of Los Angeles artist John August Swanson.

 Affiliated Organizations

 The Aquinas Center of Theology, the Center for the Study of Law and Religion, the Graduate Division of Religion, Methodist Review, Office of Religious Life, and the Practical Matters Journal are among many organizations at Emory or affiliated with the university that are associated with the work and programs of Candler.